MultiX-Amsterdam/multix-docs/index.md

 Below is a checklist of the onboarding procedure:
 - [ ] Make sure you can login to your @uva.nl email on [Microsoft Outlook](https://outlook.office.com/mail/)
 - [ ] Make sure you can login to the [UvA self-service portal](https://flp.sap.uva.nl/fiori?saml2idp=http://login.uva.nl/adfs/services/trust#Shell-home)
-- [ ] Ask Nanne van Noord to add you to the group mailing list
+- [ ] Ask Dennis Koelma to add you to the group mailing list
 - [ ] Ask Nanne van Noord to add you to our Microsoft Outlook group calendar
-- [ ] Ask Yen-Chia Hsu to add you to our Slack channel
+- [ ] Ask Nanne van Noord to add you to our Slack channel
 - [ ] Ask Yen-Chia Hsu to add you to our team channel on Microsoft Teams
 - [ ] Register an account on [GitHub](https://github.com/)
 - [ ] Ask Yen-Chia Hsu to add you to our GitHub organization